mautic/mautic-community-handbook/pages/13.contributing/02.developer/04.Local environment setup/docs.md

 In many cases, the CSS files are built from LESS files.
 To compile the changes in the LESS files, run `grunt compile-less` command.

+In case you don't have Grunt installed firstly run `npm install -g grunt-cli` to install grunt-cli globally.
+Then go to the Mautic root dir and run `npm install`.
+After that you can run the `grunt compile-less` command.

 [mautic-requirements]: <https://www.mautic.org/download/requirements>
 [amp-packages]: <https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages>
 [composer]: <https://getcomposer.org/>